Easy Lace Socks – free pattern and tutorial

 Repeat rounds 2 and 3 until you have 28 stitches left and divide these between two needles so that front and back of socks match (14 stitches on each needle).

 The video for the toe decreases is here:

 Finally, you’re going to graft the toes using Kitchener stitch.
 Again, this is another part of the sock that people worry about but as long as you take your time and try to pick a time when you won’t be disturbed then you’ll be fine.
 If you want to see photos of how the Kitchener stitch is completed you can find them in the Sockalong tutorial and the video of how to do it is below.

 All you need to do now is to sew the seam together where you knitted your first two rows of rib on DPNs, tightening it up if you need to, and your first sock is done.
 Knit another one to match and you’ll soon be wearing your pair of Easy Lace Socks!

 Don’t forget to link your socks on Ravelry so that others can admire them, and if you would like to share them on other social media platforms there’s a hashtag of #easylacesocks or #winwickmumsocks.
 I’m really looking forward to seeing how you get on!

-This pattern is free and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects, it will be gratefully received!
+This pattern and tutorial is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx

 You can also find this pattern and other tutorials and exclusive patterns in More Super Socks.